Manoz/split-me/split-me/readme.txt

 For questions, comments or bug reports, please go to WordPress forums (http://wordpress.org/support/theme/split-me) or contact me on Twitter @Manoz or also on Github.

 == Changelog ==

+= 1.0.8 - 31.03.2014 =
+* Better display on mobile
+* Add an icon on homepage if the post has comments
+* This theme is now able to send kittens on the moon

 = 1.0.7 - 12.03.2014 =
 * Remove old junk css vendor prefixes